Joseph-Louis Lagrange: École Polytechnique

 In 1794, Lagrange was appointed professor of the École Polytechnique; and his lectures there, described by mathematicians who had the good fortune to be able to attend them, were almost perfect both in form and matter.
 Beginning with the merest elements, he led his hearers on until, almost unknown to themselves, they were themselves extending the bounds of the subject: above all he impressed on his pupils the advantage of always using general methods expressed in a symmetrical notation.

-But Lagrange does not seem to have been a successful teacher.
+However, Lagrange does not seem to have been a successful teacher.
 Fourier, who attended his lectures in 1795, wrote: